-Priority: Optimize the sewer system infrastructure
+Priority: Optimize the wastewater collection and treatment infrastructure

-- 1. Public Works is continuing the condition assessment program in the cities of Palos Verdes Estates and Rancho Palos Verdes.
-The work is expected to be completed in February 2021, and the next cycle of inspections in other cities and unincorporated areas will begin. - 2.
-Public Works has engaged the services of Jacobs Engineering to prepare plans for the Malibu Mesa Water Reclamation Plant refurbishment project.
+- 1. Public Works completed the condition assessment program in the cities of Palos Verdes Estates and Rancho Palos Verdes.
+The work has now shifted to other communities within the Palos Verdes Peninsula. - 2.
+Public Works has engaged a consultant to prepare plans for the Malibu Mesa Water Reclamation Plant refurbishment project.
 Construction is scheduled for the summer of 2023.
-Jacobs Engineering has also prepared a Draft Mitigated Negative Declaration for the project, which will be circulated for public review in February 2021.
+A Draft Mitigated Negative Declaration for the project has been prepared and will be circulated for public review in April 2021. - 3.
+The biennial audit of our Sanitary Sewer System Management Plan was completed.
+This audit was a high-level (systemic) review of the sanitary sewer system capacity, management, operations and maintenance activities performed by Public Works.
+The full audit is expected to be posted on our website in July 2021.